ucsf-wynton/wynton-website-hpc/docs/transfers/globus.md

 ### Prerequisites

-1. You must have a UCSF Associated Globus Account
+<b>1.
+You must have a UCSF Associated Globus Account</b>
-2. You must have a UCSF Account which includes access to UCSF Box
+<b>2.
+You must have a UCSF Account which includes access to UCSF Box</b>
+---
 1. [online] Go to [Globus.org](https://www.globus.org) and log in with your UCSF MyAccess credentials.

 2. In the "Collection" search field enter "UCSF Wynton HPC Box Connector".

 3. Select the "UCSF Wynton HPC Box Connector" collection.

-4.
+5. You will see a dialog "Identity Required".
+Select your UCSF associated identity, (it will be something like "123456@ucsf.edu").

+6. Authenticate with MyAccess.

+7. A representation of your UCSF Box files will appear in the globus panel.

+8. Log in to another Globus Collection to transfer files from your UCSF Box file repository to another collection.

 ## Transferring files